Skip to main content

 This feature lets you partition your data into intervals, which is beneficial when working with large data volumes.
 The data is divided based on the specified size of the interval, letting you make manageable data calls.

-Dimension and metrics
+Select dimension and metrics

 GA4 provides businesses with insights into user behavior and website performance.
 Dimensions represent user attributes, while metrics offer quantitative measurements.
 Together, they help analyze data, gain audience insights, and optimize marketing strategies.
 By segmenting data and tracking performance, businesses can make informed decisions to achieve their goals.